MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learn-more-co-di.md

 ClickOnce and DirectInvoke are features available in IE and Microsoft Edge that support the use of a file handler to download files from a website.
 Although they serve different purposes, both features let websites specify that a file requested for download is passed to a file handler on the user's device.
 ClickOnce requests are handled by the native file handler in Windows.
 DirectInvoke requests are handled by a registered file handler specified by the website hosting the file.

+After setting up ClickOnce or DirectInvoke, the ClickOnce or DirectInvoke prompts can be bypassed by setting up additional enterprise policies.
+These policies can support either bypassing the ClickOnce or DirectInvoke prompts for specified file types for all domains or for specified file types from specified domains.

 For more information about these features, see:

 - [ClickOnce](/visualstudio/deployment/clickonce-security-and-deployment?view=vs-2019)